+Why This Chapter?
 Nucleophilic substitution and base-induced elimination are two of the most widely occurring and versatile reaction types in organic chemistry, both in the laboratory and in biological pathways.
 We'll look at them closely in this chapter to see how they occur, what their characteristics are, and how they can be used.
+We'll begin with substitution reactions.